 The research project Experience of Integration – Migrant Workers’ Perspective – What Helps the Integration of Migrant Workers in Hungary, Poland, Romania and Bulgaria? aims to understand more about policies on migrants’ employment and integration in four Central-Eastern European countries, as well as to identify effective policies which are encouraging migrants to stay in these countries (and not to go further to Western Europe).

-The results will be presented in a country report for each countries and a concluding study, policy recommendations will be prepared both on national and EU level.
+The results will be presented in a country report for each country and a concluding study, and policy recommendations will be prepared both on the national and EU levels.

 Time frame: February 2019 – February 2020

 Partners: Menedek (Hungary) – leading partner, University of Warsaw (Poland), Romanian Institute for Research on National Minorities (Romania), Multi Kulti Collective (Bulgaria)